 - Semester two: two taught modules

-- Plus, a programming module that spans the year
+- Plus, a programming and a mathematics module that spans the year

 In years three and four, you’ll study ten taught modules across the two years and you'll work on an individual academic project that is focused on your specialism, embedded within your team in the Research, Design and Development (RDD) department at Dyson.

 There are two academic semesters per year: